shimizukawa/pycontw2013-sphinx-introduction/index.rst

 .. speech::

    Sphinx did not have GUI frontend as like as Word.
-   But you can choose any GUI editor to edit reST.
+   But you can choose any GUI editor to edit reST plain text.

 .. s6:: styles